IBM/satellite-tracker/README.md

 [![Build Status](https://travis-ci.org/IBM/casis-satellite-tracker.svg?branch=master)](https://travis-ci.org/IBM/casis-satellite-tracker)
 # CASIS Satellite Tracker

-In this Code Pattern, we will build a satellite tracker using Node Red and IBM Watson.
+In this Code Pattern, we will build a satellite tracker using  Node-RED and IBM Watson.
 A flow will be created for connecting a Watson Assistant Chatbot with a node-red-contrib-satellites node, as well as a web UI and worldmap node.

 When the reader has completed this Code Pattern, they will understand how to:

-* Build a complex flow and web UI using simple Node Red tools.
+* Build a complex flow and web UI using simple Node-RED tools.
-* Implement a chatbot with Watson Assistant and embed it on a web page with Node Red.
+* Implement a chatbot with Watson Assistant and embed it on a web page with Node-RED.
 * Get satellite information for the International Space Station (ISS) and use it in a web app.

 ![](doc/source/images/architecture.png)